janhesters/french-house-stack/README.md

 For lower level tests of utilities and individual components, we use `vitest`.
 We have DOM-specific assertion helpers via [`@testing-library/jest-dom`](https://testing-library.com/jest-dom).

+By default, Vitest runs tests in the [`"happy-dom"` environment](https://vitest.dev/config/#environment).
+However, test files that have `.server` in the name will be run in the `"node"` environment.

+### Test Scripts

+- `npm run test` - Runs all Vitest tests.
+- `npm run test:unit` - Runs all unit tests with Vitest.
+Your unit tests should test components or function in isolation, run fast, and are files that end with `.test.ts` or `.test.tsx`.
+- `npm run test:integration` - Runs all integration tests Vitest.
+Your integration tests should test multiple components or functions together, run slower than unit tests (e.g. because they hit the database), and are files that end with `.spec.ts` or `.spec.tsx`.
+- `npm run test:coverage` - Runs all Vitest tests and generates a coverage report.
+- `npm run test:e2e` - Runs all E2E tests with Playwright.
+- `npm run test:e2e:ui` - Runs all E2E tests with Playwright in UI mode.

 ### Type Checking